Netflix: A Pricey Stock With A Troubled Future

 International Streaming Segment

 Unlike NFLX's domestic business, its international membership has been adding subscribers at an accelerated rate.
-In the last quarter it added roughly 3.2 million subscribers, which represents a 17% increase in the added subscriber rate from a year go.
+In the last quarter, it added roughly 3.2 million subscribers, which represents a 17% increase in the added subscriber rate from a year ago.
 Moreover, NFLX was able to increase the total number of subscribers by 51% from one year ago.

 Nonetheless, the international market still contributed a loss in the quarter of $68.5 million.